cosmic-swordfish/Anitrack/README.md

 - Auto-sync everything at once, or apply changes one by one
 - **Per-user username** — visitors can set their own AniList username in Settings
 - **Persistent token storage** — optional Postgres/Supabase DB keeps OAuth tokens across serverless restarts
+- **Persistent list storage** — synced anime entries (including start/completion dates) are mirrored into Supabase for backup/history
-- Dark / light theme toggle
+- Dark / light theme toggle — all modals and controls follow the active theme
 - Smooth animated pill navbar with icon animations
 - Haptic feedback on all interactive elements (mobile)
 - Full keyboard navigation on the bottom navbar (Tab / Arrow keys / Enter)